 For Basic and Essential packages, yes.
 For Advanced and VIP packages (details here), we also publish your book on IngramSpark, which means it should be available on the websites for Barnes & Noble, Target, Walmart and up to 40,000 other outlets.

 No, but you can!
 If your book is listed in the Ingram catalog, any store can order it.
 Check out Anna's podcast episode on different methods for getting books in stores here.

 While we can't "get" you gigs, we highly recommend coming up with a 10-minute talk and a 40-minute talk based on the contents of your book (or a topic related to your book).
 As a client, you have free access to our Public Speaking for Writers course, which will set you up well for this plan of action.
-Our platinum packages include consulting with Ryan Hampton on how to get companies to bulk order your book and bring you in to speak.

 While we have written and published books in under a month, the ideal scenario is for us to be able to spend between four and six months working with you on it.
 All of this is contingent upon our schedule.
 We are a boutique company that releases no more than two books a month and have books scheduled to be released through September of 2021 so while we may be able to bring you into the fold, it's possible that we won't be able to release your book for some time.